-Cannabis for Crohn’s and Ulcerative Colitis
+Cannabis for Crohn’s

 Many people with Crohn’s disease or ulcerative colitis have expressed interest in trying medical marijuana (cannabis) to manage their symptoms.
 Others have simply engaged in the practice on their own, without seeking their doctor’s input.
 So what does science have to say on the subject?
 Is it safe?
 And more to the point, is it actually beneficial?
 There’s no easy answer to this question, yet.
 But emerging results are intriguing, to say the least.